Purely anharmonic charge-density wave in the 2D Dirac semimetal SnP: Monolayers and

 Unlike the active phonons at K and M, the unstable phonon at $\Gamma$ can not be stabilized with temperature, and thus yields to another possible CDW in the SnP monolayer, showing the polymorphism of this 2D material.
 We solved the structure arising from the condensation of this degenerate mode by relaxing the lowest energy structure found in the energy surface (Fig \ref{fig_anharmonicity}(c)).
-The irreducible representation $\Gamma_3^{+}$ leads to a structure with space group $C2/m$, which relaxes back after to space group $P\overline{3}m1$.
-Despite having the same space group, in the case of SnP-$\Gamma$, tin and phosphorus atoms exchange Wyckoff positions in order to minimize the energy of the system (see Fig \ref{fig_monolayer}(m)), which again leads to an insulating phase classified as trivial according to the TQC analysis (see Fig \ref{fig_monolayer}(n)).
-The harmonic phonons shown in Fig \ref{fig_monolayer}(o) confirm the stability of this SnP-$\Gamma$ phase (which was also confirmed with anharmonic phonons shown in the Supplementary Material).
+The irreducible representation $\Gamma_3^{+}$ leads to a structure with space group $C2/m$, which after, relaxes back to space group $P\overline{3}m1$.
+Despite having the same space group, in the case of SnP-$\Gamma$, tin and phosphorus atoms exchange Wyckoff positions in order to minimize the energy of the system (see Fig \ref{fig_monolayer}(m)), which again leads to an insulating phase (Fig \ref{fig_monolayer}(n)) classified as trivial according to the TQC analysis.
+The harmonic phonons shown in Fig \ref{fig_monolayer}(o) confirm the stability of this SnP-$\Gamma$ phase (which was also confirmed with anharmonic phonons shown in Fig. \ref{fig_sscha}(b)).
 Moreover, the energy difference per SnP pair with respect to the high-symmetry phase is the lowest for SnP-$\Gamma$ with $\Delta(\mathrm{SnP-}\Gamma)=-296$ meV, compared to $\Delta(\mathrm{SnP-K/M})=-77/-37$ meV.
-This indicates that SnP-$\Gamma$ represents the true ground state of the SnP monolayer, while SnP-K and SnP-M are metastable.
+This indicates that SnP-$\Gamma$ represents the true ground state of the SnP monolayer, while SnP-K and SnP-M are metastable phases.